arunfloyd/learn-Data_Structure/README.txt

    >>>>>>>>>  Types of Queue  <<<<<<<<<<<<

-  >> Standard Queue: The most basic type of queue, where elements are added at the rear and removed from the front.
+  >> Standard Queue : The most basic type of queue, where elements are added at the rear and removed from the front.

-  >> Priority Queue: A queue where elements are assigned a priority.
+  >> Priority Queue : A queue where elements are assigned a priority.
                       Elements with higher priority are dequeued before elements with lower priority.
                       If two elements have the same priority, they are dequeued according to their order in the queue.

-  >> Circular Queue: A queue that is implemented as a circular buffer,
+  >> Circular Queue : A queue that is implemented as a circular buffer,
                       where the last position in the buffer is connected back to the first position.
                       This allows for efficient use of memory and can be useful in scenarios where the queue size is fixed.

   >> Double-Ended Queue (Deque): A queue that allows insertion and removal of elements from both ends.
                                  This is not a standard queue but is a more flexible data structure that can be used in various applications.

 ...................................Peek..........................................